lerni/googleanalytics/README.md

 ## Known Issues

-* Siteverification will just output on class HomePage.
 * Trackingcode is only shown in live-mode.
 * The name of the Web-Property (see: https://support.google.com/analytics/answer/2790010?hl=en&ref_topic=2790009 )is assumed to be the domain-name without www-Prefix.
 * Probable the Tracking Code should be in a Template-File and not in php.